-Biodiversity refers to the various life forms that exist on earth, including animals, plants, micro-organisms, and the entire ecosystem they live in.
-Biodiversity is in the form of biological resources including genes, species, organisms, and ecosystem.
+Biodiversity refers to the various life forms that exist on earth, including animals, plants, microorganisms, and the entire ecosystem they live in.
+Biodiversity is in the form of biological resources, including genes, species, organisms, and ecosystems.
 Thus, the four main levels of biodiversity are species, genetic, ecosystem, and global biodiversity.

 Because of these characteristics, biodiversity plays a fundamental role in maintaining the aesthetic value of the environment, the integrity of the natural environment, and promotes the overall well-being of all plant and animal life.
 This calls for the need for biodiversity conservation for the survival of all living things and their natural habitat.

 Hence, biodiversity conservation is all about protecting all organisms and species within their natural habitats with the aim of ensuring intragenerational and intergenerational equity.
 Activities such as habitat fragmentation, human disturbance, and habitat loss have to be adequately curtailed to enrich biodiversity conservation measures.
 Herein are the types, importance, and methods of biodiversity conservation.